 As a general rule of thumb, recovery of fuel for reuse is considered practical if more than 200 L of fuel can be collected.
-Recovered fuel must be dewatered and filtered prior to use, using filter units located at FOX-M, and can only be used for vehicles.
+Recovered fuel must be dewatered and filtered prior to use, using filter units located at LRRs and LSSs, and can only be used for vehicles.
+As vehicles are not stored at SRRs, there is no use for recovered fuel at a SRR.
+Collected fuel must therefore be transported to an LRR or LSS for filtration and use.